Our Medical Program

-We hire six nurses for the summer camping season.
+We hire eight nurses for the summer camp season.
 We also have volunteer physicians and nurses who help in the summer and for weekend programs.
 When Camp is in session, the infirmary is staffed by nurses and physicians 24 hours a day.

 Meeting the Medical Needs of Our Campers